-Paul Marshall is Internationally acclaimed scholar Paul Marshall, Ph.D., has joined the faculty of Baylor University as holder of the Jerry and Susie Wilson Chair in Religious Freedom at the Institute for Studies of Religion (ISR).
-Marshall also will serve as a research professor within Baylor’s department of political science.
+Paul Marshall is an internationally acclaimed scholar and faculty member of Baylor University as holder of the Jerry and Susie Wilson Chair in Religious Freedom at the Institute for Studies of Religion (ISR).
+He is also a research professor within Baylor’s department of political science.

 Marshall’s current research is focused primarily on understanding how Muslims and Christians are able to live and work together peacefully in Indonesia – the world’s most populous Muslim country.